Visualizing Permian Oil & Gas Production (Through April 2021)

 Visit ShaleProfile blog to explore the full interactive dashboard

-These interactive presentations contain the latest oil & gas production data from all 27,497 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through April.
+This interactive presentation contains the latest oil & gas production data from all 31,152 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through April 2021.

 Production and completion data are subject to revisions.